Jill Biden, an educator and advocate for military families, became the first lady of the United States on Jan. 20, 2021.

 Democratic presidential nominee Joe Biden and Jill Biden celebrate after the news media announced that Joe Biden has won the 2020 U.S. presidential election over President Donald Trump, on Nov.
 7, 2020 in Wilmington, Del.

-Jill Biden plans to continue teaching college English and writing at Northern Virginia Community College when she moves into the White House in January.
-She will continue to advocate for two years of tuition-free community college and work on initiatives to support military families and fight cancer.
+After moving to the White House, Jill Biden plans to continue teaching college English and writing at Northern Virginia Community College, and to advocate for two years of tuition-free community college and work on initiatives to support military families and fight cancer.

 Biden also plans to address food insecurity issues created by the pandemic and the need for better access to technology and broadband for students.